GSA/SmartPay-RFI/01_draft RFQ.md

 <br>(3) similar experience, and
 <br>(4) price.

 <br>The three (3) technical, non-price evaluation factors, when combined, are significantly more important than price.
-CCCM may make an award to an Contractor that demonstrates an advantage with respect to technical, non-price factors, even if such an award would result in a higher total price to CCCM.
+CCCM may make an award to a Contractor that demonstrates an advantage with respect to technical, non-price factors, even if such an award would result in a higher total price to CCCM.
 The importance of price in the evaluation will increase with the degree of equality between Contractors with respect to the non-price factors, or when the Contractor's price is so significantly high as to diminish the value to CCCM of the Contractor's advantage in the non-price factors.

 #### 6.2.5 Technical Approach
 In evaluating a Contractor's technical approach, CCCM will consider (a) the quality of the Contractor's plans to provide the open source, agile development services required, (b) the extent of the Contractor's understanding of the details of the project requirements, and (c) the extent to which the Contractor has identified potential obstacles to efficient development, and has proposed realistic approaches to overcome those potential obstacles.